abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/1-Data-Structures.md

   - Each method call creates its own stack frame, taking up space on the call stack.
     - That's important because it can impact the space complexity of an algorithm.
 Especially when we use **recursion**
-    - The entire call stack takes up `O(n)` space even though our method itself doesn't create any data structures!
+    - The entire call stack takes up `O(n)` space even though our method itself doesn't create any data structures!, because each method call creates its own stack frame, taking up space on the call stack.
   - A stack frame usually stores:
     - local variables
     - method arguments